-* NOW FULL!* This two part workshop series delivered by Laura Hogan and Emma Doukakis will provide an introduction to issues surrounding the support of people with an intellectual disability as they explore their own relationships and sexuality.
-Presented via 2 x 2 hour video conferences over Google Meet, Laura and Emma will dive into the issues surrounding:
+This two part workshop series delivered by Laura Hogan and Emma Doukakis will provide an introduction to issues surrounding the support of high school students with an intellectual disability as they explore their own relationships and sexuality.
+Presented via 2 x 3 hour interactive video conferences over Google Meet, Laura and Emma will dive into the issues surrounding:

 - Duty of Care, Consent and Supported Decision Making

 - Social skills, relationships, and sexuality from a human rights perspective

 This workshop is limited to 12 registrations to provide the opportunity for participants to engage deeply with the content and explore where to from here for their service, practice and the people they support.
 It is suitable for teaching and support staff.

 The dates are yet to be confirmed for this workshop